prince98batra/practice/SOP_Cron.md

 ### 8.1 System-wide Cron File
 **Location:** `/etc/crontab`

-Can Be Used For:
-✅ Running scripts as any specific user (e.g., root, ubuntu, etc.) — not just the current one.
+Can Be Used For: Running scripts as any user with specific permissions for system-wide tasks.
-✅ Helpful when you want a task to run with specific permissions.

 #### Step 1: Open the system cron file: